0x7df/0x7df.github.io/content/cuda-basics-part-1.md

     }

-In the definition of the grid and block dimensions, we've chosen to have 256 threads per block, and therefore *n*/256 blocks (and we've used the ceiling function to make sure the number of blocks is rounded *up* to the nearest integer if *n* isn't divisible by 256).
+In the definition of the grid and block dimensions, we've chosen to have 256 threads per block, and therefore $n/256$ blocks (and we've used the ceiling function to make sure the number of blocks is rounded *up* to the nearest integer if $n$ isn't divisible by 256).
 The grid and the blocks are one-dimensional, for simplicity.

 Hopefully, the various CUDA functions that are called - `cudaMalloc`,